The Yellowstone Adventure Collection

 Our second lodging destination was the Wyllis Cabin at Trail Creek Ranch in Wilson, Wyoming, just 10 minutes from Jackson Hole.
 I had an excellent time photographing the woods and open fields in and around the ranch.
 The early morning skies at the ranch were spectacular and I'm glad I braved the biting cold one morning to shoot them.
 The drive down from Montana through the western part of Yellowstone is nothing short of amazing.
 And the Grand Tetons, whether from far away or close-up, are awe-inspiring.
 No wonder director George Stevens chose this landscape for his film, the name of which I do not have to mention.
 We also took a fantastic ride in a raft down the Snake River in which we saw bald eagles, beaver, moose, beautiful trees and skies.

 For Brenda and I the last part of our trip was back through Utah.
 And once again thanks to my father-in-law Wayne and brother-in-law Paul I came away with great images from Santaquin and from Utah Lake.
 The scenery there never ceases to amaze me.
 It was all part of our "Yellowstone Adventure."

 To my wife Brenda, and to Ronnie and Sherisa, thanks again for another "trip of a lifetime."
-And thanks to Brian Wells, owner and most gracious host at the Placer Cabin.
+And thanks to Bryan Wells, owner and most gracious host at the Placer Cabin.
 He allowed me the honor of permanently displaying my photograph "Lenticular Clouds Over Paradise Valley" in the cabin's living room.